-- The HSC Common Content consists of one module Texts and Human Experiences common to the HSC English Standard, the HSC English Advanced and the HSC English Studies courses where students analyse and explore texts and apply skills in synthesis. - Three additional modules emphasise particular aspects of shaping meaning and representation, questions of textual integrity and ways in which texts are valued.
+- The HSC Common Content consists of one module Texts and Human Experiences common to the HSC English Standard, the HSC English Advanced, and the HSC English Studies courses where students analyse and explore texts and apply skills in synthesis. - Three additional modules emphasise particular aspects of shaping meaning and representation, questions of textual integrity, and ways in which texts are valued.

-Across Stage 6 the selection of texts will give students experience of:
+Across Stage 6 the selection of texts will give students the experience of:

-- a range of types of texts inclusive of prose fiction, drama, poetry, nonfiction, film, media and digital texts - texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples - texts with a wide range of cultural, social and gender perspectives
+- a range of types of texts inclusive of prose fiction, drama, poetry, nonfiction, film, media, and digital texts - texts that are widely regarded as quality literature, including a range of literary texts written about intercultural experiences. - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples - texts with a wide range of cultural, social, and gender perspectives